sofiaguglielmini/sofiaguglielmini/README.md

 🌐 I work on reproducible inference for data-driven models, on high-dimensional networks and DAGs.

-🧬 My interests include omics, health, and particle physics data.
+🧬 My interests include omics and health data.
 I mostly use R and Python.

 Find me on [Google Scholar](https://scholar.google.com/citations?user=AkMbz7IAAAAJ&hl=en) and [LinkedIn](https://www.linkedin.com/in/sofiaguglielmini/).